natalieweingart/medical-aid-app/README.md

 # medical-aid-app

-run with "npx react-native run-android"
+run with
+$ npx react-native run-android
+OR
+$ npm run android